stevecj/python-functools-too/README.md

 ----------------------

-Transform a method to a class-method cache, optionally based on parameters in bound-argument form.
+Transform a method to a class-method cache, optionally based on parameters in bound-argument form (see `@bind_call_params`),

-When used as a decorator, transforms the method into a class method that caches results for the combination of target class and passed parameters in the form in which they are given (which are passed as positional vs keyword).
+When used as a decorator, transforms the method into a class method that caches results for the combination of target class and passed parameters in the form in which they are given (which of then are passed as positional vs keyword).

 When called as a function, returns a decorator that transforms a method into a class method that caches results for the combination of target